KidAnimal/FrontEnd-Notes/README.md

 *Tell me about a time you had a disagreement with a coworker?*

-*Possibly one or two more I can't remember*

 *Why Amazon?*

 *Tell me about a time you had a tight deadline?*